-You just finished your work day but only have 30 minutes until you have to be across town for an evening event.
+You just finished your work day but you only have a half hour to make it to your son’s soccer match.
 Lunch has long worn off, and it will be hours until you get home.

 You’re going to have to eat this one on the run.